-From the above lemma, we can compute ${\rm opt}(T)$ for any $T$ in polynomial time when $k$ is a constant.
-Moreover, from ${\rm opt}(T)$, we can find $k$ schedulings with the maximum sum diversity by a standard trace back technique.
+Thus, we can compute ${\rm opt}(T)$ for any $T$ in polynomial time when $k$ is a constant.
+Moreover, from ${\rm opt}(T)$, we can find $k$ schedulings with the maximum sum diversity by a standard trace-back technique.
 Combining the approximation algorithm and the above algorithm, we obtain a PTAS.

 \begin{theorem} \DIS{} admits a PTAS. \end{theorem}